Ajtony

 Ajtony, Ahtum or Achtum (Ajtony, Охтум, Ahtum, Ахтум) was an early-11th-century ruler in the territory now known as Banat in present Romania and Serbia.
 His primary source is the Long Life of Saint Gerard, a 14th-century hagiography.
 Ajtony was a powerful ruler who owned many horses, cattle and sheep and was baptised according to the Orthodox rite in Vidin.
 He taxed salt which was transferred to King Stephen I of Hungary on the Mureș River.
 The king sent Csanád, Ajtony's former commander-in-chief, against him at the head of a large army.
 Csanád defeated and killed Ajtony, occupying his realm.
 In the territory, at least one county and a Roman Catholic diocese were established.

 Historians disagree on the year of Ajtony's defeat; it may have occurred in 1002, 1008 or between 1027 and 1030.
-His ethnicity is also a subject of historical debate; he may have been Hungarian, Kabar, Pecheneg or Romanian.
-In Romanian historiography Ajtony is viewed as the last member of a Romanian ruling family founded by Glad, lord of Banat around 900 according to the Gesta Hungarorum.
+His ethnicity is also a subject of historical debate; he may have been Hungarian, Kabar or Pecheneg.